domosekai/shdns/README.md

 Parameters
 ----
     -M int
-        Maximum delay (ms) allowed for subsequent replies since the first.
+        Maximum delay (ms) allowed for subsequent replies from all servers.
 Use a larger value for DOH. (default 500) -T int
-        Timeout (s) for the first reply. (default 5) -V  Show version
+        Timeout (s) for the first reply from any server.
+Use a larger value for high latency network. (default 5) -V  Show version
     -b string
         Local binding address and UDP port (e.g. 127.0.0.1:5353 [::1]:5353) (default "localhost:5353")